 The University of Sydney and Sydney Local Health District are two of the pre-eminent institutions in biomedical research and teaching in NSW.
-They share an over 140 year history of teaching and research collaboration.
+They share a history of over 140 years of teaching and research collaboration.

-Both institutions are internationally recognised, with the RPA identified as Australia’s premier hospital in 2022 and ranked in the top 100 globally for the past three years.
-The University has ranked 38th in the world and first in Australia for impact, surgery and clinical medicine.
+Both institutions are internationally recognised, with RPA identified as Australia’s premier hospital* in 2023 and ranked in the top 100 globally for the past four years.
+The University has ranked 41st in the world† and first in Australia for surgery and clinical medicine‡.

-The existing campuses of the RPA and the University already support globally-significant collaborative translational research in chronic and lifestyle diseases (Charles Perkins Centre), future-focussed nanoscience (Sydney Nano), surgical innovation (RPA Institute of Academic Surgery) and clinical trials (NHMRC Clinical Trials Centre).
+The existing campuses of RPA and the University already support globally significant collaborative translational research in chronic and lifestyle diseases (Charles Perkins Centre), future-focused nanoscience (Sydney Nano), surgical innovation (RPA Institute of Academic Surgery) and clinical trials (NHMRC Clinical Trials Centre).
 Investing in infrastructure to support cutting-edge biomedical science will immediately increase the potential for generation of high-impact ideas and solutions.

 Together, these organisations have: